 Twelve American Indian nations call Wisconsin home.
 Each has its own customs, its own identity, its own story.

-A new website, WisconsinAct31.org, is helping educators tell those stories to students from kindergarten through high school.
-Wisconsin Act 31 is the term for the five state statutes that require schools to teach American Indian Studies throughout a student’s career and maintain instructional materials that appropriately reflect diverse cultures.
+A new website, WisconsinFirstNations.org, is helping educators tell those stories to students from kindergarten through high school.
+Wisconsin Act 31 requires schools to teach American Indian Studies throughout a student’s career and to maintain instructional materials that appropriately reflect diverse cultures.

 “People have very little knowledge about who native people are today.
-We don’t understand the history, the complexity of the diversity within Indian nations,” says Aaron Bird Bear, the American Indian Curriculum Services coordinator supporting the School of Education‘s integration of American Indian Studies content into teacher education programs.
+We don’t understand the history, the complexity of the diversity within Indian nations,” says Aaron Bird Bear, the assistant dean for student diversity programs in UW–Madison’s School of Education, who played a leading role in the development of the website.

-“There isn’t one native identity,” says Bird Bear, who is also interim assistant dean for student diversity programs in the School of Education.
+“There isn’t one native identity,” says Bird Bear, who also oversees the American Indian Curriculum Services unit, which coordinates Wisconsin Indian education efforts in teacher education programs.
 “Act 31 is an invitation to get to know the deep human story of the western Great Lakes.
 It helps us understand our neighbors.
 It helps us understand our own shared history.”